 Set Up a Nacho Bar

 Break the routine and plan an adventurous and interactive dinner this Valentine's Day with a nacho bar.
-This DIY bar by Leah Maroney is a great way to bond with your sweetheart and break from the mold from the traditional.
+This DIY bar by Leah Maroney is a great way to bond with your sweetheart and break from the traditional.
 If nachos aren't your thing, try a build-your-own pizza station or a mashed potato bar.
 Interactive dinners will make Valentine's Day feel special and can become a new tradition.Continue to 5 of 16 below.

 05 of 16